 01 of 25

 Tillandsia ionantha is one of the most popular air plants, with two different varieties cataloged.
 Dozens of cultivars are also available, but the species version is very popular, partly because it is extremely hardy and hard to kill.
-Tillandsia ionantha is also quite attractive with silvery-green leaves that deepen in color as they grow and extend.
-The leaves will turn shades of red and pink before the plant blooms with beautiful violet blossoms.
+Tillandsia ionantha is an attractive plant, with layers silvery-green leaves that deepen in color as they grow and extend.
+The leaves turn shades of red and pink before the plant blooms with beautiful violet blossoms.

 02 of 25